Amsterdam's Complete Cocktail Bar list

 Sergej Fokke of Door 74 and Pigs and Punch fame has done it again with this meat lover's paradise combining great food with a never ending passion for drinks.

-Please be sure t make it to the right address as they will be moving to a new one per February 2019!
+Please be sure to make it to the right address as they moved to a new one in February 2019!

 This bar has quite the active team on the drinks side with a close-combat style of bar set up.
 Expect a classic drinks menu and dutch-inspired snacks in a contemporary Delfts-blue setting.

 Owners Remco Babay of former Porem fame and Rick Welcker of Feijoa combine forces in this bar that pays hommage to their Indonesian-Amsterdam roots in this unique mix, both in flavors as in atmosphere.

 This bigger brother of the secretive member's club the butcher, focusses on social gathering by offering table tennis, pinball and other activities.